All comparisons

 FeatureShoturoSpyne

-Built for car photosYes - Turo, marketplaces, dealerships, and car listingsYes - positioned for vehicle sales channels (workflow varies)
+Built for car photosYes—Turo hosts, selling a car online, and marketplace listingsYes - positioned for vehicle sales channels (workflow varies)

-Preserves the real subjectYes - designed to keep the same uploaded subjectVaries—some lean on synthetic or template-heavy outputs
+Preserves the real subjectYes - tuned to keep the same photographed vehicle believable across listing anglesVaries—some lean on synthetic or template-heavy outputs

 Backgrounds & lighting presetsCurated scenes and lighting for cleaner listing presentationOften studio, lot, or branded templates